THEcryptoCAP/jsm-banking/README.md

 # jsm-banking
-just a lil project on react and nextjs.
+A banking web app project on react and nextjs.